RasaHQ/rasa/docs/policies.rst

     - If the classification of the rephrased intent was confident, the story continues as if the user had this intent from the beginning.
-    - If the rephrased intent was not classified with high confidence, the user is asked to confirm the classified intent.
+    - If the rephrased intent was not classified with high confidence, the user is asked to affirm the classified intent.

-- Second confirmation
+- Second affirmation

-    - If the user confirms the intent, the story continues as if the user had this intent from the beginning.
+    - If the user affirms the intent, the story continues as if the user had this intent from the beginning.
     - If the user denies, an ultimate fallback action is triggered (e.g. a handoff to a human).